cjdbarlow/Part-One/shunt.md

         * Thebesian beins, which drain directly into the left cardiac chambers
         * Bronchial circulations, which drain into the pulmonary veins
     * Functional shunt
     Blood draining through alveoli with a V/Q between 0 and 1.
-Note this is **not true shunt**.
+      * This may not be true shunt, as blood may have some oxygen content but not be maximally oxygenated
 * Pathological shunt
+Pathological shunting can be anatomical (e.g congential cardiac malformations), or physiological (e.g. pneumonia causing alveolar consolidation).
     * Intra-cardiac
       e.g. VSD
     * Extra-cardiac
       e.g. Pulmonary AVM, PDA
-  Pathological shunting can be anatomical (e.g congential cardiac malformations), or otherwise (e.g. pneumonia causing alveolar consolidation)

 ##Calculation of Shunt
 * Shunt cannot be directly measured